Jameos del Agua in Haria, north Lanzarote, another project designed by brilliant César Manrique. Photo by Norbert Nagel.

-The quirky - you might even say arty touristic choice among Spain's Canary Islands, Lanzarote offers volcanic minimalism - black, bleak and blasted landscapes dotted with flashes of colour from iridescent birds, jade palms, azure skies and seas and colonial-style white buildings.
+The quirky – you might even say arty touristic choice among Spain’s Canary Islands, Lanzarote offers volcanic minimalism – black, bleak and blasted landscapes dotted with flashes of colour from iridescent birds, jade palms, azure skies and seas and colonial-style white buildings including a trend towards quietly chic, eco-friendly places to stay.

-Lanzarote is not a soft option but still offers unseasonal sunshine, lunar landscapes, awesome volcano-oriented experiences, fine architecture old and new, sandy beaches and sensational windsurfing.
+Lanzarote is not a soft option but still offers unseasonal warmth, lunar landscapes, awesome volcano-oriented experiences, some fine architecture, large and small sandy beaches (albeit without shade), decent snorkeling and sensational board surfing.

 Like the other Canary Islands Lanzarote’s climate is good year-round, drier if anything due to it being the closest island to Africa (70 miles), but regularly breezy April-October, especially in July.
 The north of the island tends to have more wind than the south.